 I think I’m turning into an old soul.

 Below, you can get a peek at the charcoal ceiling, which we are loving!
 It really helped warm up the room and the tall ceilings.

 The middle art piece in the pic below is from Jenny’s Print Shop.
 I was going to frame it originally, but when I picked it up from the printers, they ended up printing it the wrong size, and it didn’t work for framing.
 No worries- I love the look of matted, but unframed art, so I did a quick project and ended up with this result.
-Tutorial is forthcoming!
+Here’s the tutorial.

 If you check out the before pics, you’ll notice I painted the dresser.
-There was just too much wood going on in here, and I’ve been wanting to paint this piece for awhile anyway.
+There were just too many wood tones going on in here, and I’ve been wanting to paint this piece for awhile anyway.
 I do really love the lines of the drawers, which read a little more midcentury, so I left those.